 This game works with a repetitive pattern that helps you remember what you have learned.
 At first, it gives you a piece of new, interesting information and facts and repeats them until they move to your long-term memory.
 This method has been proven efficient by scientific studies.

 Even though this app isn’t for patients, it deserves mention.
-Iridis, designed by The University of Stirling, provides the caregivers with advice and suggestions to help them get along with the family member or patient suffering from dementia and create a friendly environment.
+Iridis, designed by The University of Stirling, provides caregivers with advice and suggestions to help them get along with family members or patients suffering from dementia and create a friendly environment.

-Brain games can be helpful if you are worried about yourself or a family member prone to suffering from dementia or going through Alzheimer’s.
-These games are indeed helpful in keeping the mind sharp and active.
+Games to prevent Alzheimer’s can be helpful if you are worried about yourself or a family member prone to suffering from dementia or going through Alzheimer’s.
+Games are among the many activities that can keep the human mind entertained and engaged.
+But more importantly, games can help keep our brains stimulated.
+This is extremely important for older adults, especially those at risk of dementia.
+These apps and games that help prevent Alzheimer’s are indeed helpful in keeping the mind sharp and active.
 So, try out different brain training games, whether you want to prevent dementia or make its process easier.